 3.21.
 The presence of neutron moderating materials should be considered, as these can significantly reduce the critical mass of the fissile material.
-Hydrogen and carbon contained in materials such as water,

-- oil, graphite and polyethylene are common moderators.
-Low atomic mass, low neutron absorption materials (such as deuterium, beryllium and beryllium oxide) are less common but can be very effective moderators.
-Consideration should be given to the replacement of a moderator and/or reflector with an alternative substance that has more favourable properties with regard to criticality; for example, there is the possibility that hydrocarbon-based oils could be replaced with oils containing fluorine or chlorine. - 3.22.
+Hydrogen and carbon contained in materials such as water, oil, graphite and polyethylene are common moderators.
+Low atomic mass, low neutron absorption materials (e.g. deuterium, beryllium, beryllium oxide) are less common but can be very effective moderators.
+Consideration should be given to the replacement of a moderator and/or reflector with an alternative substance that has more favourable properties with regard to criticality; for example, there is the possibility that hydrocarbon based oils could be replaced with oils containing fluorine or chlorine.

+3.22.
 The presence of neutron reflecting material should be considered.
-Material present outside the system of fissile material will act as a neutron reflector and can increase the effective neutron multiplication factor of the system.
-Criticality safety assessments usually consider a light water reflector (full density water) with a thickness sufficient to achieve the maximum effective neutron multiplication factor, known as 'total reflection' or 'full light water reflection'.
-However, the possible presence of other reflector materials (such as polyethylene, concrete, steel, lead, beryllium and aluminium), or several reflector materials used in combination, should be considered, if this could result in a greater increase in the effective neutron multiplication factor. - 3.23.
+Material present outside the system of fissile material will act as a neutron reflector and can increase the k{eff} of the system.
+Criticality safety assessments usually consider a light water reflector (full density water) with a thickness sufficient to achieve the maximum k{eff} , known as 'total reflection' or 'full light water reflection'.
+However, the possible presence of other reflector materials (e.g. polyethylene, concrete, steel, lead, beryllium, aluminium), or several reflector materials used in combination, should be considered if this could result in a greater increase in k{eff} .

+3.23.
 Neutron absorbers are mainly effective for thermal neutron systems.
-Therefore, any neutron spectrum hardening, i.e. an increase in the distribution of higher energy neutrons, caused by operating conditions or credible abnormal conditions, should be considered, as this might result in a decrease in the effectiveness of the neutron absorption.
+Therefore, any neutron spectrum hardening (i.e. an increase in the distribution of higher energy neutrons) caused by operating conditions or credible abnormal conditions should be considered, as this hardening might decrease the effectiveness of the neutron absorption.
 Therefore, when a neutron absorbing feature is being considered, appropriate safety measures should be applied to ensure that the effectiveness of the neutron absorber remains sufficient.
-Consideration should also be given to monitoring the long term degradation of neutron absorbers (and their associated moderators) and/or situations that could cause such degradation. - 3.24.
+Consideration should also be given to monitoring the long term degradation of neutron absorbers (and their associated moderators) and situations that could cause such degradation.

+3.24.
 The geometrical distribution of neutron absorbers and credible changes in their distribution should be considered.
-Changes in the geometrical distribution of neutron absorbers could include slumping, evaporation and compression. - 3.25.
-Neutron absorbers that are homogeneously distributed in a thermal neutron system are usually more effective than if they were heterogeneously distributed (however, heterogeneously distributed absorbers might be easier to control by administrative means).
+Changes in the geometrical distribution of neutron absorbers could include slumping, evaporation and compression.

+3.25.
+Neutron absorbers that are homogeneously distributed in a thermal neutron system are usually more effective than those that are heterogeneously distributed.
+However, heterogeneously distributed absorbers might be easier to control by administrative means.
 In a thermal neutron system consisting of a heterogeneous arrangement of fissile material and a fixed neutron absorber (e.g. the storage of fuel assemblies), the neutron absorber might be more effective the closer it is located to the fissile material.
 Any material (e.g. water, steel) located between the absorber and the fissile material can change the effectiveness of the absorber.
-Solid, fixed neutron absorbers should be tested and/or validated prior to first use in order to demonstrate the presence and uniformity of the distribution of the absorber nuclide (e.g. B).
-Demonstration of the continued presence and effectiveness of neutron absorbers throughout their operational lifetime should be considered. - 3.26.
-Material (e.g. steam, water mist, polyethylene, concrete) located between or around fissile material can act as a reflector and also as a moderator and/or a neutron absorber and can therefore increase or decrease the effective neutron multiplication factor of the system.
-Any change in the effective neutron multiplication factor will be dependent on the type and density of the material positioned between or around the fissile material.
-Materials containing hydrogen and materials with low density (such as steam or foam) can cause a significant change in the effective neutron multiplication factor.
-The inclusion or omission of any materials from the criticality safety assessment should be justified by evaluating the effect of their treatment on the effective neutron multiplication factor.
+Solid, fixed neutron absorbers should be tested and/or validated prior to first use in order to demonstrate the presence and uniformity of the distribution of the absorber nuclide (e.g. 10B).
+Demonstration of the continued presence and effectiveness of neutron absorbers throughout their operational lifetime should be considered.

+3.26.
+Material (e.g. steam, water mist, polyethylene, concrete) located between or around fissile material can act as a reflector and as a moderator and/or a neutron absorber and can therefore increase or decrease the k{eff} of the system.
+Any change in k{eff} will be dependent on the type and density of the material positioned between or around the fissile material.
+Materials containing hydrogen and materials with low density (such as steam or foam) can cause a significant change in k{eff} .
+The inclusion or omission of any materials from the criticality safety assessment should be justified by evaluating the effect of their treatment on k{eff} .